dabeaz/cpython_hack/README.rst

 - Day 72 (8/21/2020).
 The gotos do not compute.
 - Day 73 (8/22/2020).
 Hints.
 Take a hint.
 - Day 74 (8/23/2020).
 Split key dicts had to split.
+- Day 75 (8/24/2020).
+Special cases aren't special enough to break the rules.

+How will it end?
+Or is this just the start?

 Copyright and License Information
 ---------------------------------